MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 Starts a mixed reality recording.

 Parameters
-* holo : capture holograms: true or false (defaults to false)
+* holo: capture holograms: true or false (defaults to false)
-* pv : capture PV camera: true or false (defaults to false)
+* pv: capture PV camera: true or false (defaults to false)
-* mic : capture microphone: true or false (defaults to false)
+* mic: capture microphone: true or false (defaults to false)
-* loopback : capture app audio: true or false (defaults to false)
+* loopback: capture app audio: true or false (defaults to false)
-* RenderFromCamera : (HoloLens 2 only) render from perspective of photo/video camera: true or false (defaults to true)
+* RenderFromCamera: (HoloLens 2 only) render from perspective of photo/video camera: true or false (defaults to true)
-* vstab : (HoloLens 2 only) enable video stabilization: true or false (defaults to true)
+* vstab: (HoloLens 2 only) enable video stabilization: true or false (defaults to true)
 * vstabbuffer: (HoloLens 2 only) video stabilization buffer latency: 0 to 30 frames (defaults to 15 frames)

 **/api/holographic/mrc/video/control/stop (POST)**